-By end of the year 2016, a lot of hype created towards cloud technology and its success, settled down as it already made way to “the most talked about topic” of global tech-town.
+By the end of the year 2016, a lot of hype was created towards cloud technology and its success, settled down as it already made its way to “the most talked about topic” of global tech town.

-Despite, much uncertainty regarding its success, slowly and gradually, the journey of cloud movement achieved a few milestones, spreading its wings across, from startups and small business houses to enterprise level organizations.
+Despite, much uncertainty regarding its success, slowly and gradually, the journey of the cloud movement achieved a few milestones, spreading its wings across, from startups and small business houses to enterprise-level organizations.

 We bring to you the Prime Trends that would shape your cloud world, in the year 2017.

 1. Embracing the Hybrid World